fjolnir/Tranquil/Docs/Tranquil Spec.md

 super  \ Available inside method blocks as a message receiver
-       \ that calls methods as defined by the current class's superclass ...    \ Array of passed variadic arguments
+       \ that calls methods as defined by the current class's superclass ...    \ Array of passed variadic arguments valid  \ Represents non-nilness, for use in cases where the actual object is not important

 \ Variable assignment
 a = b \ Variables are local in scope